 It is visualised by a distortion of the view reflected in the facade.
 To decrease the distortion effect of a reflected picture, it is suggested that directional toughening is made.
 It means that e.g. in the case of toughening along the height, waviness will occur perpendicularly to this dimension.

 Thanks to this feature, TVG is starting to become interesting as an alternative for toughened.
-However, semi-toughened glass is not counted among the types of safety glass.
+However, heat strengthened glass is not counted among the types of safety glass.

 |Maximum dimensions [mm]|